UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 > > ~~~
 > > {: .output}
 > > Here we are using a single brace `["coat"]` replacing the index number with
 > the column name.
-Like example 1, the returned object is a _list_.
+Like example 1, the returned object is another tibble.
+> >
 > >
 > > ~~~
 > > cats[1, 1]